×

 • Expert's Conclusion

 The Yamaha R15 V4 is the perfect first motorcycle for budding sportbike enthusiasts.
-Its forgiving nature and great everyday usability make it a no-brainer for beginners to hone their skills before upgrading to bigger, faster sportbikes.
+Its forgiving nature and great everyday usability make it an excellent choice for beginners to hone their skills before upgrading to bigger, faster sportbikes.

 Yamaha R15 V4 Expert Review